New Year, New You, New Resolutions.

 Without noticeable results it is easy for people to lose motivation, eat a bunch of sugar, and put off physical improvement until next year.
 Then when the new year rolls around again they’ll most likely do the exact same thing, and get the exact same outcome.

-The great thing about CrossFit, or really any general preparedness strength and conditioning program, is that the goals all revolve around being able to do things better, to be better at being a human.
+The great thing about any general preparedness strength and conditioning program, is that the goals all revolve around being able to do things better, to be better at being a human.

 Whether you are focused on improving your ability to sprint, jump, lift weights, do pull-ups etc, your improvement is testable and therefore your results can be tracked with your consistency.
 The more you consistently train, the better you will get, and that’s scientific.
 Everyone loves science, and everyone loves getting better - not to mention, doing functional full-body movements, paired with a smart diet, will get you all the abs you could ever want.

-Probably the most significant difference people find within the CrossFit realm of fitness specifically is the overarching and ever present sense of community.
+Probably the most significant difference people find within the realm of group functional fitness specifically is the overarching and ever present sense of community.
 This is important for a few reasons.

 Self Awareness: I find that a lot of people who join a gym out of the blue are usually looking for something other than just fitness, even if they don’t realize it.
 Whether they are unhappy or feel stagnate in their work, family, or personal life, a lot of people just want to find a reason for keeping on.
 The greatest thing about training is that it teaches you a lot about yourself.
 It shows you what you are good at, what you suck at, what you want to be better at, and how you best deal with adversity.
 I’ve seen a lot of people begin training, fall in love with it, and then, sometimes quite suddenly, realize that they have no interest in their job, or that some of their relationships offer very little value to their life.
 What’s interesting is that usually once that discovery is made, the things in life that they don’t like become goals for them to get rid, and they attack them with the same intensity that they attack their workouts.
 In this system success is almost guaranteed.

-Friendships and the tribe: No matter what your backgrounds or physical differences, CrossFit classes, or training partners in general, almost always form a bond of friendship with one another.
+Friendships and the tribe: No matter what your backgrounds or physical differences, people in classes together, or training partners in general, almost always form a bond of friendship with one another.
 The work, suffering, failure, and success that all come with training, when shared, creates ties between people that can’t easily be broken.
 People who may not come together on their own, find comfort and belonging with one another.
-Sometimes CrossFit boxes will refer to their members as a tribe, and this is accurate, since they all regard each other as family.
+Sometimes boxes will refer to their members as a tribe, and this is accurate, since they all regard each other as family.